 TunnelBear’s speed with a VPN server in France was about 34 Mbps.

-Immediately after running the test with TunnelBear I ran a test with ExpressVPN.
+After running the test with TunnelBear I also ran a test with ExpressVPN.

 ExpressVPN’s server speed in France was about 65.5 Mbps.